dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 #### Resolve dependencies

 Pay attention to any new code merged into the `main` branch of an official repository.
-If this occurs, you will need to pick-up these changes in your fork using the rebase instructions in our [guide to getting started with GitHub](GettingStartedWithGitHub.md).
+If this occurs, you will need to pick up these changes in your fork using the rebase instructions in our [guide to getting started with GitHub](GettingStartedWithGitHub.md).

 This needs to be repeated each time changes are made to the file